-6. Closing Member links
+7. Closing Member links

-Member links may be terminated according to normal PPP LCP procedures using LCP terminate-request and terminate-ack packets on that member link.
+Member links may be terminated according to normal PPP LCP procedures using LCP Terminate-Request and Terminate-Ack packets on that member link.
 Since it is assumed that member links usually do not reorder packets, receipt of a terminate ack is sufficient to assume that any multilink protocol packets ahead of it are at no special risk of loss.

-Receipt of an LCP terminate-request on one link does not conclude the procedure on the remaining links.
+Receipt of an LCP Terminate-Request on one link does not conclude the procedure on the remaining links.

 So long as any member links in the bundle are active, the PPP state for the bundle persists as a separate entity.
+However, if the there is a unique link in the bundle, and all the other links were closed gracefully (with Terminate-Ack), an implementation MAY cease using multilink headers.